woodard/libabigail/doc/manuals/abipkgdiff.rst

     appear multiple times on the command line; all the suppression specification files are then taken into account.

+  * ``--keep-tmp-files``

+    Do not erase the temporary directory files that are created during the execution of the tool.

   * ``--verbose``

     Emit verbose progress messages.